 Michael Price

-Dr. Michael Price is a Liber Ero Postdoctoral Fellow at Simon Fraser University and Director of Science with SkeenaWild Conservation Trust.
+Dr. Michael Price is an Adjunct Professor of Biology at Simon Fraser University and Director of Science with SkeenaWild Conservation Trust.
 Based in Smithers, BC, Michael’s extensive research into the historical abundance, diversity, and responses of salmon populations to past and future climate change across the Skeena watershed will bring a valuable perspective to the SKT.

 Technical Team